mindprotectionkit/immunity-core/README.md

 ### Minimalistic KVM Hypervisor with strong focus on simplicity.

 Immunity Core is a kernel-only Linux distribution designed for virtualization security.
-It serves as a ultra-secure hypervisor at the core of free private cloud deployment.
+It serves as a ultra-secure hypervisor at the core of free private cloud deployments.
-Protecting the virtualization layer is critical for any *really* secure cloud.
+Protecting the virtualization layer is critical for any *really* secure cloud (private of public).
-Common hypervisors are not very secure, agencies can (easily) enter the layer below most cloud servers.
+Today's hypervisors are not very secure, agencies can (easily) enter the layer below most cloud servers. :(

 Immunity Core is here to change this.
 A 10 MB kernel+hypervisor live-CD which does *nothing* else than running your KVM-instances.
 Please deploy it on secure hardware.
 Using [Coreboot](http://www.coreboot.org/) and a secure network card is highly recommended.